fflorey/advent_of_code_2024/README.md

 b) Same as a... not really difficult, but took me some time because of all the step-by-step looking at what happens.
 I am getting old ;-)

+### Day 10:

+a) Ok, nice exercise.
+It is a kind of breitensuche, recursiv function can solve that.
+I made the mistake to solve accidently part b), so took some time to read the exercise carefully and solving it afterwards.

+b) Ok, after solving part b) accidently, this was done in minutes.
+But nice.